drdre4664/Provision-AWS-3-Tier-Infrastructure-Terraform-Modular-VPC-ALB-Auto-Scaling-RDS-MultiAZ/README.md

 ## What I Learned

-- **Modular Terraform** is the production standard.
-Each module (network, compute, database) can be developed, tested, and reused independently.
+**Modular Terraform is the production standard.** Each module (network, compute, database) can be developed, tested, and reused independently.

-- **Remote S3 state** enables team collaboration.
-Without it, two people running Terraform simultaneously would corrupt the state file.
+**Remote S3 state enables team collaboration.** Without it, two people running Terraform simultaneously would corrupt the state file.

-- **Multi-AZ RDS** provides automatic failover — if the primary database fails, AWS promotes the standby in under two minutes with no manual intervention.
+**Multi-AZ RDS provides automatic failover** — if the primary database fails, AWS promotes the standby in under two minutes with no manual intervention.

-- **Security Groups as sources** (instead of CIDR blocks) is the correct pattern for inter-tier rules.
+**Security Groups as sources (instead of CIDR blocks)** is the correct pattern for inter-tier rules.
 It is more secure and more maintainable: if an IP changes, the rule still works because it references the SG, not the IP.

-- **`sensitive = true`** on password variables prevents Terraform from ever printing their values in plan or apply output — a critical safeguard.
+**`sensitive = true` on password variables** prevents Terraform from ever printing their values in plan or apply output — a critical safeguard.

 ---

+## Tools Used

-**Tools Used:** Terraform · AWS VPC · EC2 · Application Load Balancer · Auto Scaling · RDS MySQL · S3 · IAM
+Terraform · AWS VPC · EC2 · Application Load Balancer · Auto Scaling · RDS MySQL · S3 · IAM